Heartbreak and Outrage: These Are the Victims of the Santa Fe High School Shooting in Texas

 Sabika Sheikh, 17

-Sabika Sheikh, a Pakistani exchange student, was confirmed dead by the Embassy of Pakistan in Washington, D.C.

-The Pakistan Association of Greater Houston posted on Facebook that Sheikh was in Texas as part of the Youth Exchange & Study (YES) Programme.
-According to the post, she was due to come back home to Pakistan on Eid, a religious holiday that marks the end of Ramadan, the Islamic holy month of fasting.
+Sabika Sheikh, a Pakistani exchange student, was in Texas as part of the Youth Exchange & Study (YES) Programme.
+According to The Pakistan Association of Greater Houston’s Facebook post, Sabika was due to come back home to Pakistan on Eid, a religious holiday that marks the end of Ramadan, the Islamic holy month of fasting.

-Sheikh hailed from Karachi, a city of 18 million people in southern Pakistan, reports Al Jazeera.
-The outlet spoke to Sheikh’s father, Abdul Aziz, who said, “She was extraordinary, genius, and talented.”
+Sabika hailed from Karachi, a city of 18 million people in southern Pakistan, reports Al Jazeera.
+The outlet spoke to Sabika’s father, Abdul Aziz, who said, “She was extraordinary, genius, and talented.”

 Aziz added, “At such a young age she would say such huge things, that sometimes I couldn’t believe it.
 Even now I cannot believe that my daughter is gone.”